galaxyproject/admin-training/intro/05-tool-shed/shed_intro.md

 * `repository` - A versioned code archive with tool(s) in Tool Shed.
 Mercurial is used.
 --

-* `revision` vs `installable revision` - Every TS repo update generates a new revision but only certain (reproducibility-affecting) changes generate a new revision installable to Galaxy.
+* `revision` vs `installable revision` - Every TS repo update generates a new revision but only certain (reproducibility-affecting) changes generate a new revision installable to Galaxy as a new version.
 --

 * `metadata` - TS generates and stores a set of data for every installable revision of the repo.